justinthelaw/opera/forge/README.md

 First, please follow the instructions in [Virtual Environments](#virtual-environments).

-To scrape, clean, and consolidate data, follow and use the [training data Jupyter Notebook](./notebooks/training_data.ipynb).
+To scrape, clean, and consolidate data, follow and use the [training data and model pulling Jupyter Notebook](./notebooks/prepare_data_model.ipynb).
 The data within `data/training` is already prepared for fine-tuning and should not need further modifications.
 Contributors are welcome to add more data from other websites beyond those identified within the Jupyter Notebook.

 ## Virtual Environments